yawahang/JsonUtilitySQL2014/README.md

 # JsonUtilitySQL2014
-Json support utility for SQL 2014 and below
+JSON support utility for SQL 2014 and below, scripts & functions